top of page

 Dear parishioners,

-On behalf of our Parish Leadership Team, I am happy to present to you the annual report for the 2021-2022 fiscal year.
-The Parish Leadership Team, led by the Pastor, consists of two lay Parish Corporators, the Finance Committee, and Chair of the Pastoral Council.
-In studying the pie charts for the past fiscal year, you will see that despite the negative impact the pandemic had on our offertory program, and the many repair and maintenance needs of the facilities, we ended the past fiscal year in a Financially favorable position.
-This is a testament to the generosity of all of you in supporting the parish as well as our strategic and conservative spendings.
-We engaged parishioners who volunteered hundreds of hours, both in caring for the inside of the buildings as well as the campus grounds.
+On behalf of our Parish Leadership Team, I am happy to present to you the annual report for the 2022-2023 fiscal year.
+The Parish Leadership Team, led by the Pastor, consists of two lay Parish Corporators, Finance Committee, and Pastoral Council.
+In studying the pie charts for the past fiscal year, you will see the economic hard times had a big bearing on our offertory program.
+With also the many repair and maintenance needs of the facilities, we ended the past fiscal year in the red with about $24,000.
+This could have been much worse if it were not because of the generosity of all of you in supporting the parish as well as our strategic and conservative spendings.
+We engaged parishioners who volunteered hundreds of hours, both in caring for the buildings as well as the campus grounds.
 During the past fiscal year, the parish also operated for the most part without a maintenance position.
-Had that position been filled, the parish would not have been able to end in the black.
-The message is - we depend on volunteers.
+Had that position been filled, the parish would not have been able to end where we did.
+The message to all of us is that it takes a village to keep a parish running.

-If you have any questions, please reach out to me or to Mr. John Hamilton our finance chair or to Kathy Meneghini our bookkeeper.
-I look forward to a vibrant new fiscal year.
+If you have any questions, please reach out to me or to Mr. Bert Deluigi our Finance Committee Chair or to Kathy Meneghini our bookkeeper and also Joanna Friedenberg our Office/Business Manager.
+I look forward to a vibrant fiscal year 2023-2024.

-I would to conclude by thanking so much the finance committee members and our book keeper for working on producing this report, for their great vision and stewardship of our parish.
+I would like to conclude by thanking so much the Finance Committee members and our business offices (office manager and the bookkeeper) for working on producing this report, and for their great vision and stewardship of our parish.

 Thanks again for your generosity.